yilinBaiii/CareerManager/README.md

 - [x] Implementing JWT for authentication and authorization to enhance application security.
   - [x] Hash the user password before store it into the database
   - [x] send JWT after user register and exclude password
+  - [x] implement front-end and back-end for user registration
+  - [x] implement front-end and back-end for user login
 - [ ] Extending the existing users’ info system using Google sign-in with Firebase Authentication
 - [ ] Enabling search/filter functionality on both the server and front-end for efficient user navigation.
 - [ ] Finally, deploying this MERN application to Heroku to make it accessible globally.